$Trump: Reception

 Ethics experts criticized the crypto venture and government watchdogs.
 The venture and the possibility of foreign governments buying the coin and enriching Trump was highlighted as possibly violating the Constitution's foreign emoluments clause.
 Critics said it could allow special interests and foreign governments to seek to buy influence with the president.

 The release of $Trump was condemned by ethics lawyers, including Adav Noti, the director of the Campaign Legal Center, and Jordan Libowitz, the vice president for communications at Citizens for Responsibility and Ethics in Washington.
 Nick Tomaino, a former executive at Coinbase, described Trump's ownership and the timing of the cryptocurrency as "predatory".
 Anthony Scaramucci, a former White House Communications Director during the first Trump administration and current crypto investor, described the coin as "Idi Amin level corruption" and said that the launch of the coin was bad for the cryptocurrency industry.
 He added, "Now anyone in world can essentially deposit money into bank account of President of USA with a couple clicks."
 Brendan Fischer, the deputy executive director at Documented, an investigative news outlet, said, "The timing of this launch cannot be a coincidence.
 It comes just after Trump's campaign ended, and just before he formally takes office and is fully subject to federal ethics rules."
 With the coin having slumped in value as of the end of early February 2025, the circumstances around the coin have led to wide condemnation from ethics experts and concerns over conflicts of interest as well as allegations from members of Congress that have called for an investigation.

 Some analysts described it as a pump and dump scheme, and a "disaster".
 A forensic analysis commissioned by The New York Times concluded that 813,294 wallets lost $2 billion by trading the coin while the president's company and partners profited about $100 million from trading fees.
-According to Fortune, "Less than three weeks after its release, President Donald Trump's memecoin has produced more losers than winners.
+According to Fortune, "Less than three weeks after its release, President Donald Trump's meme coin has produced more losers than winners.
 For every dollar in trading fees the Trump crypto creators raked in, investors lost $20."

 Representative Sam Liccardo, a Democrat who represents Silicon Valley, introduced the Modern Emoluments and Malfeasance Enforcement Act (MEME Act), which would prohibit the issuance or endorsement of any financial asset by the president, senior White House officials, or members of Congress, or their spouses or children.
 Unlike the Hatch Act, it would introduce a private right of action for anyone harmed by purchasing such assets.